markirius/phonebook/README.md

 - A simple project for education purpose

-- Work's with sqlite or postgres databases
+- Work with sqlite or postgres databases

 - Build with:
   - python 3.9.2